alirezaahani/NUS112-MakeFile/README.md

 # nus112_makefile
 Make file for the NUS112 AVR programmer
-The NUS112 programmer is basically a STK500 programmer, but a lot less stable.
+The NUS112 programmer is basically a STK500 programmer, but with many features removed.
-I highly recommend to only use the ISP protocol for programming the AVR, as the Zip broke some pins of the micro controller.
+I recommend using the ISP protocol for programming the microcontroller, as the ZIP interface breaks the pins.

 `all`:    compiles the source code
 `test`:   tests the isp connection to the mcu